-This cool purpose-built arts venue in Newbury is catnip for big-name exhibitions, with fun workshops to get your creative juices flowing… Oh and there's good cake.
+Head to this purpose-built arts venue in West Berkshire for big-name exhibitions and fun workshops to get your creative juices flowing… And there's coffee and cake.

 Gagging for a culture fix without schlepping into London?
 No problemo.
 Muddy Award-winning visual arts centre The Base in Greenham Common is the hottest ticket in town – and fast becoming a flagship space for big-name exhibitions seeking an audience outside of the Big Smoke.

 It has hosted the works of Matisse, the Natural History Museum’s prestigious Wildlife Photographer Of The Year, Ladybird Book artwork, Warren Elsmore’s Brick City Lego exhibition and you can see Quentin Blake’s original illustrations until 13 December.
 Oh and there’s plenty of arty superstars lined up too.
 It’s all a bit top secret, so you’ll have to watch this space.
 What I can tell you, is that it’s good.
 Really good.